-The primary rule governing the initial determination of citizens was complemented with the optional acquisition of Slovenian citizenship for citizens of other former Yugoslavian republics who had permanent residence in Slovenia on the day of the Plebiscite for the Independence and Autonomy of Slovenia on 23 December 1990, and who actually lived in Slovenia.
-These two cumulative conditions determined what was considered the genuine link with Slovenia: permanent residence connected with social, economic and certain political rights and actual residence or 'actual living' expressing the criterion of integration, which in practice meant that the person had to live in Slovenia, and not only have a formal residence there (Mesojedec-Pervinšek 1999: 656-659; Medved 2005: 467).
-In dimensions of time, 'actual living' was established by the Supreme Court to be at least the period between 23 December 1990 and the date when a final decision on citizenship was issued.
-As for the content of this notion, which is not legally defined, administrative court practice did not interpret it to mean continuous physical presence but also considered that living activities in a certain territory, such as where a person earns a living, resides and fulfils obligations to the state would qualify as 'actual living' (Polič 1993).
+The primary rule of the initial determination of citizens was complemented with the optional acquisition of Slovenian citizenship for citizens of other former Yugoslavian republics who had permanent residence in Slovenia on the day of the Plebiscite for the Independence and Autonomy of Slovenia on 23 December 1990, and who actually lived in Slovenia.
+These two cumulative conditions determined what was considered the genuine link with Slovenia: the permanent residence connected with social, economic and certain political rights and the actual living there expressing the criterion of integration, which in practice meant that the person had to reside in Slovenia, not only have a formal residence there (Mesojedec-Pervinšek 1999: 656-659; Medved 2005: 467).
+In dimensions of time 'actual living' was established by the Supreme Court to be at least the period between 23 December 1990 and the date of issuance of a final decision on citizenship.
+As for the content of this notion, which is not legally defined, administrative court practice did not interpret it to mean a continuous physical presence but also considered living activities in a certain territory, such as where a person earns a living, resides and fulfils obligations to the state to qualify as such (Polič 1993).

-The December 1991 supplement to art.
+The December 1991 supplement on art.
 40 specified a further restriction, stating that the person's application is to be turned down if that person has committed a criminal offence directed against the Republic of Slovenia since Slovenian independence or if the petitioner is considered to form a threat to public order, the security and defence of the state.
-In practice restrictions related to crime could not be carried out since they related to the Criminal Code of the SFRY (Končina 1993).
+In practice restrictions related to crime were impossible to carry out since they related to the Criminal Code of the SFRY (Končina 1993).
 In 1999 the Constitutional Court repealed the paragraph related to the public order risk.

 The legal period for the submission of the application was six months and expired on 25 December 1991.
-More than 174,000 persons, or 8.7 per cent of the total population, of whom around 30 per cent were born in Slovenia, applied for citizenship on the basis of art.
+More than 174,000 persons, or 8.7 per cent of the total population, of which around 30 per cent were born in Slovenia, applied for citizenship on the basis of art.
 40 and 171,125 became Slovenian citizens.

-The registration of the former republican citizenship had not been carried out very thoroughly, and some persons who firmly believed themselves to be Slovenian citizens were not considered as such and could not prove their former republican citizenship in order to acquire Slovenian citizenship.
-In order to address this problem, two corrections were made in 1994, concerning the recognition and declaration of Slovenian citizenship.
+The registration of the former republican citizenship was not carried out very thoroughly and some persons who firmly believed themselves to be Slovenian citizens were not considered as such and could not prove their former republican citizenship in order to acquire Slovenian citizenship.
+To address this problem two corrections were made in 1994, concerning the recognition and declaration of Slovenian citizenship.
 Art.
-39a stipulates that a person is considered a Slovenian citizen if he or she was registered as a permanent resident on 23 December1990 and had permanently and actually lived in Slovenia since that date.
+39a stipulates that a person is considered a Slovenian citizen if he or she was registered as a permanent resident on 23 December 1990 and has permanently and actually lived in Slovenia since that date.
 However, this only applies if the person in question would have acquired the citizenship of Slovenia according to the previous legal order.
 On the other hand, according to the new art.
-41, persons younger than 23 and older than 18 years who were born in Slovenia can declare themselves Slovenian citizens if one of their parents was a citizen of Slovenia at the time of their birth, but the parents later agreed on adopting the citizenship of another republic.
+41, persons younger than 23 and older than eighteen years who were born in Slovenia can declare themselves Slovenian citizens if one of their parents was a citizen of Slovenia at the time of their birth, but the parents later agreed on adopting the citizenship of another republic.

-&lt;sup>17 Constitutional Court Decision, U-I-89/99 of 10 June 1999.
+&lt;sup>18 Constitutional Court Decision, U-I-89/99 of 10 June 1999.